sombriks/sample-node-addon/README.md

 ## How to build

-Check over the project branches so you can see how small and big things are made using native code and node.
+Check the project branches, so you can see how small and big things are made using native code and node.

+## Further reading

+- Node Addons APU
+- Modern C++
+-